ionothanus/actual-splitter-py/README.md

 - Configurable target account and payee for reimbursement deposit transactions
 - Preserves original transaction category on the reimbursement deposit transactions
 - Optional [Spliit](https://spliit.app) integration:
-  - Automatically create Spliit expenses when you tag transactions with `#shared`
+  - Automatically create Spliit expenses when you tag transactions with `#shared` or your defined tag
   - Automatically create Actual transactions when your partner adds expenses in Spliit

 ## Requirements